Mon March 31, 2014

 The Carstarphen Tenure: Austin Schools Superintendent Looks Back

-Austin School Superintendent Meria Carstarphen’s releases her 2013 State of the District today – a movie where the superintendent highlights the district’s achievements and challenges over the past year.
+Original story (Dec.
+3, 2013): Austin ISD Superintendent Meria Carstarphen’s releases her 2013 State of the District today – a movie where the superintendent highlights the district’s achievements and challenges over the past year.

 It’s Carstarphen’s fifth State of the District since she became superintendent in 2009.